Fixing Tree-Shaking Failures with Webpack 5

 conditionNames: ['module', 'import', 'require'],

-fullySpecified: false // Allow legacy node_modules without explicit extensions
+// Allow legacy node_modules that omit explicit file extensions

 },